RakhithJK/libretro-Lakka-LibreELEC-wiki/Audio-settings.md

 ## Switching audio device from the GUI

 In recent versions of Lakka, you can go to the **Audio Settings** and switch the **Audio Device** using the left and right keys.
 You need to restart RetroArch for this change to take effect.
+Press Start to reset it.

 ![Setting the audio device](images/audio_device.gif)